 - Meaningful community engagement

+- Quality

+- Long-term alignment

 - Keep our promises

+- Jobs and skills

 - Sustainable delivery

-- Quality

-- · Long-term alignment

-- Jobs and skills

 - Opportunities

 When do we engage with local communities?

 Across the lifecycle of the project our team actively engages with the local communities initially around our sites and then with the emerging community on site.
 Early engagement focuses on the proposals and evolves into ways in which we can support community initiatives and ensure communities benefit from investment in jobs and skills.